- Take a tour of Frank Lloyd Wright’s famous winter home and studio at Taliesin West

-- The Introduction to Photography class is offered on certain weekends throughout the year.
-We also have Photographing Wright camps for children grades 7-12 during the Summer.
+- This class is offered on certain weekends throughout the year.
+We also have Photographing Wright camps during the K-12 Summer Camp program.

 - Are students required to sign a liability waiver?

-- Yes, all students must fill out a liability form.
-The form can be downloaded and filled out ahead of time at http://www.franklloydwright.org//images/uploaded/OUTREACH_LIABILITY_FORM_2014.pdf
+- Yes, a liability form must be filled out for each student by a parent/ legal guardian.
+The form can be downloaded and filled out ahead of time at: http://www.franklloydwright.org/binary/uploaded/2015_LIABILITY_FORM.pdf

 - Do you offer member discounts?